KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/transform_distort_perspective/transform.rst

      - This is where the action is for the transformation
    * - Rotation Point
      - Various
      - Defines the point around which the clip will be rotated showed by the rotation anchor indicator.
-You can choose any percentage even minus values where the rotation point will go outside of the frame.
-The default is the center of the clip.
+Values outside of the range of 0% to 100% move the rotation anchor outside of the clip's frame.
+The default is the center of the clip (50%, 50%).
 0%, 0% = top left.
 0%, 100% = bottom left.
 100%, 0% = top right.
 100%, 100% = bottom right.
    * - Rotation
      - Integer
      - Angle for rotation.
 Clicking |rotate| increments the value by 90 degrees.
 After reaching 360 it wraps to -360 and continues counting up with each click.